renpy/renpy/sphinx/source/config.rst

     that is stored with each save and marked accessible through :func:`FileJson` and :func:`renpy.slot_json`.

-    Each callback is called with a python dictionary that will eventually be saved.
-Callbacks should modify that dictionary by adding json-compatible python types, such as numbers, strings, lists, and dicts.
+    Each callback is called with a Python dictionary that will eventually be saved.
+Callbacks should modify that dictionary by adding JSON-compatible Python types, such as numbers, strings, lists, and dicts.
 The dictionary at the end of the last callback is then saved as part of the save slot.

-    The dictionary passed to the callbacks may have already have keys beginning with an underscore (_).
+    The dictionary passed to the callbacks may have already have keys beginning with an underscore ``_``.
 These keys are used by Ren'Py, and should not be changed.

 .. var:: config.say_arguments_callback = None